Format

 Update frequencies

-CCMVal was a large international effort to improve understanding of Chemistry-Climate Models (CCMs) and their underlying GCMs (General Circulation Models) through process-oriented evaluation, along with discussion and coordinated analysis of science results.
+• CCMVal was a large international effort to improve understanding of Chemistry-Climate Models (CCMs) and their underlying GCMs (General Circulation Models) through process-oriented evaluation, along with discussion and coordinated analysis of science results.
 The first round of CCMVal (CCMVal-1) evaluated only a limited set of key processes in the CCMs, focusing mainly on dynamics and transport.
-This dataset contains ULAQ model output from the WMO 2006 Fixed Climate experiment run by the University of L'Aquila, Italy.
+This dataset contains WACCM model output from the WMO 2006 REF2 experiment run by the National Center for Atmospheric Research (NCAR).